Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 A perfectly crafted piece of ika nigiri that almost melts in your mouth

-Moving on to our second course we had this beautiful ika (or squid) nigiri sushi.
-Now i’ll have to admit, I am not really a huge fan of raw squid, I can eat them sure but I wouldn’t order them.
+Moving on to the second course of our Bangkok Omakase experience, we had this beautiful ika (squid) nigiri sushi.
+Now I’ll have to admit, I am not really a huge fan of raw squid, I can eat them sure but I wouldn’t order them.
 This dish however blew my expectations.

 Course 3: Fruity Hamachi (Yellowtail) Nigiri Sushi